Lady Caroline Russell1

 F, #104641, b.
 January 1742/43, d.
 26 November 1811

-Lady Caroline Russell was born in January 1742/43.1 She was the daughter of Lt.-Gen. Sir John Russell, 4th Duke of Bedford and Hon.
-Gertrude Leveson-Gower.1 She married George Spencer, 4th Duke of Marlborough, son of Lt.-Gen. Charles Spencer, 3rd Duke of Marlborough and Hon.
-Elizabeth Trevor, on 23 August 1762 at Bedford House, Bloomsbury, London, England.1 She died on 26 November 1811 at age 68 at Chapel, Blenheim Palace, Woodstock, Oxfordshire, England.1 She was buried on 2 December 1811 at Blenheim Palace, Woodstock, Oxfordshire, England.1
+Lady Caroline Russell was born in January 1742/43.1 She was the daughter of Lt.-Gen. John Russell, 4th Duke of Bedford and Lady Gertrude Leveson-Gower.1 She married George Spencer, 4th Duke of Marlborough, son of Lt.-Gen. Charles Spencer, 3rd Duke of Marlborough and Hon.
+Elizabeth Trevor, on 23 August 1762 at Bedford House, Bloomsbury, London, EnglandG.1 She died on 26 November 1811 at age 68 at Chapel, Blenheim Palace, Woodstock, Oxfordshire, EnglandG.1 She was buried on 2 December 1811 at Blenheim Palace, Woodstock, Oxfordshire, EnglandG.1

 Gibbs states that "Queen Charlotte pronounced her to be the proudest woman in England."1